Cambridge Companies contributes and participates in design and construction related articles within the waste industry.

 Waste Advantage Magazine│ August 2015 Issue

-Solid Waste construction projects present unique challenges for end users; municipalities specifically.
+Solid waste construction projects present unique challenges for end users, specifically municipalities.
 A design-build approach can help smooth this process.
-Challenges come from many areas and include, but are not limited to: community impacts, permitting, transparency in process, cost control, and successful implementation.
-This approach is being used for a new Transfer Station in Missouri.
-Read More…
+Challenges come from many areas and include, but are not limited to: community impacts, permitting, transparency in process, cost control and successful implementation.
+This approach is being used for a new transfer station in Missouri.